ProgAdvJava/ExerciseWithMockito/README.md

 ### Why do you need mocks?

 -	Sometimes it is just difficult to test a component, because it depends on other components which are not available
--	In general, while unit testing, you should focus on testing and don’t care about if other components work properly
+-	In general, while unit testing, you should focus on testing and don’t care about other components working properly
 -	You want to avoid side effects of making actual calls. e.g. Any modification in database
 -   Mocks are fake Java classes that replace these external dependencies.
 These fake classes are then instructed before the test starts to behave as you expect.